ErwanAKKOCA/Java_Class_Project_S7/README.md

 ## Proposed features:

-When the character dies, a screen indicates the game over, this happens when lives number is below 0.
+When the character dies, a screen indicates that the game over, this happens when lives number is below 0.
 A health bar indicates the number of lives, and decreases when the hero get damaged.

 Do not go near this static guy, or you will loose 1 life.
-Better stay away, as soon as you are 100 pixels away from him it will be ok.
+Better stay away, as soon as you are 10 pixels away from him it will be ok.

-Using [SPACE] Keyboard, cast a very freezing spell near somebody, icy mountains grow very fast.
+Using [SPACE] Keyboard, cast a very freezing spell near somebody (<100 px), icy mountains grow very fast.
 Last 2 secondes, cooldown of 4 seconds.
 Beware!
 It is very exaustive, cost 1 life.